 How Technology is Changing the Landscape of Commercial Real Estate: Leasing, Operations and Business Intelligence

-Recently, Grey Wolf was honored to host and moderate a panel on the future of real estate technology at Wharton’s Zell Lurie Real Estate Center’s Fall Members Meeting.
+Recently, Fifth Wall was honored to host and moderate a panel on the future of real estate technology at Wharton’s Zell Lurie Real Estate Center’s Fall Members Meeting.
 This event is typically attended by the US’s most high-profile and largest real estate companies and their management teams; an outstanding opportunity to showcase some of the most innovative real estate technology startups and have a dialogue on how technology is transforming the real estate industry.

 Although Grey Wolf has invested in a broad spectrum of startups in real estate technology , I wanted to select a single, coherent theme that would be most relevant to this audience.
 Technology can be a challenging topic to discuss with real estate owners; often invoking divergent reactions of optimism (real estate technology is great for the industry), pessimism (we’ve tried XYZ tech solution and it failed, tech deals are overvalued, aren’t we in a bubble?) and confusion (I don’t understand what real estate technology means or how it will ever impact my assets/business)